Nahuel149/Freia-Agents/RENDER_DEPLOYMENT.md

 # Deploying Freia (Flowise OSS) to Render

-This guide will help you deploy your Freia codebase to Render using the optimized configuration files.
+This guide will help you deploy your Freia codebase to Render using the optimized and security-hardened configuration files.

+> **Security Note**: The Dockerfile has been updated to address security vulnerabilities.
+See [SECURITY_DOCKER.md](./SECURITY_DOCKER.md) for detailed security information.

 ## Prerequisites